PrairieLearn/PrairieLearn/doc/elements.md

 ### Details

 Contents are only displayed when the answer panel is requested.
+Common reasons that trigger the display of this element are:

+- The question is fully correct
+- There are no more submission attempts
+- The time limit for the assessment has expired.

 #### Example implementations